|

 Fernhurst Society AGM and Talk

-The AGM at 7.30 pm, followed by talk by Sharon Edwards, Head of Animal Import Authority.
+The AGM at 8 pm, followed by a talk by Chris Harrison - 'When the Railway came to Haslemere'.
 At the AGM, there is an opportunity for you to have your say on the Fernhurst Society.
-Fernhurst Village Hall, 7 pm for 7.30 pm (note earlier start time; join us for a glass of wine before the AGM). |
+Fernhurst Village Hall - doors open 7.30 pm (join us for a glass of wine before the AGM).
+AGM at 8 pm followed immediately by talk.

 Previous events: